 The Authority has been in the process of updating and modernizing its electronic toll system and toll facilities.
 The toll system, operational since 2004, is being replaced by Transcore's Infinity system.
 This project will upgrade each toll plaza location with improved traffic counting and video/image technology to continue the highly accurate data collection the Authority requires.
 Outdated toll booths, administrative buildings and access tunnels at each location are being replaced or rehabilitated.
-In 2018, the upgrades to Exit 103 (Gardiner - 1295), Exit 75 (Auburn), Exit 44 (Scarborough - 1295), and Exit 7 (York) began.
-The toll plazas at Exit 103 (Gardiner), Exit 44 (Scarborough) and Exit 7 (York) are being reconfigured to allow for an ORT (Open Road Tolling) Plaza, which allows patrons to travel through the plaza at highway speed in the center lanes or allow those that want to pay cash that option as well.
-Construction on Exit 44 (I-295) ORT conversion is anticipated to be completed in the fourth quarter of 2019.
-There is one remaining plaza that remains to be converted which is Exit 45 (Maine Mall).
-There were also several bridge rehabilitation projects in 2018.
-The Dutton Hill bridge rehabilitation was completed in 2018 and work began on the Exit 103 I-295 Bridge and Cummings Road bridge.
-Also, the Exit 44 ramp widening was completed.
-Lastly, the fuel system at the Kennebunk Service Plaza Southbound was completed which included the replacement of the fuel tanks, pumps and canopy.
-Kennebunk Northbound will be completed in 2019.
+In 2019, upgrades to Exit 75 (Auburn), and Exit 44 ORT (Scarborough - 1295), were completed and the upgrades to Exit 103 (Gardiner - I295), and Exit 7 (York) continued.
+The toll plazas at Exit 103 (Gardiner) and Exit 7 (York) are being reconfigured to allow for an Open Road Tolling (ORT) Plaza, which allows patrons to travel through the plaza at highway speed in the center lanes or allow those that want to pay cash that option as well.
+Major interchange and toll system improvements at Exit 45 (Maine Mall) began in the fall of 2019.
+This is the last plaza to be converted to Transcore's Infinity electronic toll system.
+The first phase of the Exit 45 project consists of preloading and preparing the site for future construction.
+There were also several bridge rehabilitation projects in 2019, which included the Exit 103 I-295 Bridge rehabilitation, which was completed in 2019, and work continued on the Cobbosseecontee Stream bridge.
+In 2019, the first phase of the Portland area widening began which includes the widening and rehabilitation of the Cummings Road bridge, the Maine Central Railroad Overpass, and the Warren Avenue and Stroudwater bridges.
+Lastly, the fuel system at the Kennebunk Service Plaza Northbound was completed which included the replacement of outdated fuel tanks, pumps and canopy.
+Work began on fuel system upgrades at the Gray Service plaza.